-The 406 MHz binary message of the solution, in its undecoded form, shown in the full 36 hexadecimal character representation.
+The 406 MHz binary message of the solution, in its undecoded form, shown in the full 36-hexadecimal character representation.
+Set to all zeroes for interference data (SIT 141 message).

 78. DOA Quality Factor

 A measure of quality associated with the DOA position (algorithm TBD).
 A higher number indicates higher quality.